-Impact of gst on agricultural sector is foreseen to be positive.
-Agricultural sector is the largest contributing sector the overall Indian GDP.
+The impact of GST on agricultural sector is foreseen to be positive.
+The agricultural sector is the largest contributing sector the overall Indian GDP.
 It covers around 16% of Indian GDP.
 The implementation of GST would have an impact on many sections of the society.
-One of the major issues faced by the agricultural sector, is transportation of agriculture products across state lines all over India.
+One of the major issues faced by the agricultural sector is the transportation of agriculture products across state lines all over India.
 It is highly probable that GST shall resolve the issue of transportation.
 GST may provide India with its first National Market for the agricultural goods.
 There are a lot of clarifications which need to be provided for rates for agricultural products.
 Special reduced rates should be declared for items like tea, coffee, milk under the GST.

 There are certain food items like rice, sugar, salt, wheat, flour which are exempted from CENVAT.
 Under the state VAT, cereals and grains are taxed at the rate of 4%.
-Agricultural products go through a lot of licensing,no of indirect taxes(VAT, excise duty, service tax) under the current tax laws.
+Agricultural products go through a lot of licensing and a number of indirect taxes(VAT, excise duty, service tax) under the current tax laws.